cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-A lower bound on the valuation of t.
+A lower bound on the valuation of `t`.

 > **AbsolutePrecision** (t :: *TmpFldPadExactElt*)